Characteristics of a Sustainable SMS Implementation

-Auditors like that kind of thing.
-Moreover, you rest assured that your implementation has a solid foundation that will outlive our stay with the company.
+Auditors like this sort of realistic planning.
+Moreover, you can rest assured that your implementation has a solid foundation that will outlive your stay with the company.

 Final Thought: Ongoing Inspections on Operations vs Documentation

-Regardless of which approach you use, it’s extremely important to be constantly inspecting real operational environments to assess how they stand against implementation documentation.
-This is to ensure that you either:
+Regardless of which approach you're using to implement your organization's aviation SMS, it’s extremely important to be constantly inspecting real operational environments to assess how they stand against implementation documentation.
+This practice affirms that you either are:

 A great way to measure the sustainability of your SMS program is to understand where it fails.
-Here's a cutting edge risk management tool that addresses where SMS programs fail during safety incidents.
+Here's a cutting-edge risk management tool that addresses where SMS implementations fail during safety incidents.
 It's the only risk management tool of its kind.